-The proposed computation-of-time rules tell you how to compute time periods under our regulations (e.g., for filings with us and issuances to third parties) where the particular regulation calls for their application.
-(Some of our regulations will contain specific exceptions or modifications to these proposed rules.)
+These computation-of-time rules tell you how to compute time periods under our regulations (e.g., for filings with us and issuances to third parties) where the particular regulation calls for their application.
+Some of our regulations contain specific exceptions or modifications to these rules.
+(For a detailed discussion of how the computation-of-time rules work, see the preamble to our proposed rule (68 FR 7454).)